-Create the Moment is a nine-day training program that focuses on providing youth workers highly impactful tools they need to increase the quality of their work, creativity, resilience, active engagement, personal and professional development and mental well-being using techniques based on the core values of art improvisation and Flow theory.
+Create the Moment was a nine-day training program that focused on providing youth workers highly impactful tools they need to increase the quality of their work, creativity, resilience, active engagement, personal and professional development and mental well-being using techniques based on the core values of art improvisation and Flow Theory.

 The project aims: